minetest/minetest/.github/CONTRIBUTING.md

 ## Translations

-Translations of Minetest are performed using Weblate.
+The core translations of Minetest are performed using Weblate.
 You can access the project page with a list of current languages [here](https://hosted.weblate.org/projects/minetest/minetest/).

+Builtin (the component which contains things like server messages, chat command descriptions, privilege descriptions) is translated separately; it needs to be translated by editing a `.tr` text file.
+See [Translation](https://dev.minetest.net/Translation) for more information.

 ## Donations